sandhawke/dv/prompts/base/sprint-code-fix.md

 Now, we have a problem - one or more of the command line tests (cltests) for this sprint is failing.
 In the attached files you'll see details.

 You need to rewrite the code so that it passes all the tests for this sprint.
 This might be a small fix, or you might need to re-write much of code, because it might have been written with deep underlying flaws.
 Always strive for clear, well-organized, and easy to understand code that flawlessly passes the tests.

+One thing you know for certain is that if a cltest is failing when all the unit tests (UTs) and integration tests (ITs) are passing, then you need more UTs and ITs.
+When trying to fix cltest failures, make sure you have all the relevant UTs and ITs written and passing.
+You may need to restructure the code to get an IT path you can test properly.

+If the reason a UT is failing is not obvious, then add more UTs to get at the problem from other angles.
+If code is working well, and you see lots of UTs for it, it's okay to remove some of them, as they may be left over from earlier debugging.